bakerboy448/qbit_manage-wiki/Config-Setup.md

 orphaned:
   # Orphaned files are those in the root_dir download directory that are not referenced by any active torrents.
+  # Will automatically remove all files and folders in orphaned data after x days.
+(Checks every script run)
+  # If this variable is not defined it, the orphaned data will never be emptied.
+  # WARNING: Setting this variable to 0 will delete all files immediately upon script run!
+  empty_after_x_days: 60
   # File patterns that will not be considered orphaned files.
 Handy for generated files that aren't part of the torrent but belong with the torrent's files
   exclude_patterns:
     - "**/.DS_Store"